redbo/swiftcellerate/README.md

-Experimental acceleration for Swift.
+EXPERIMENTAL acceleration for Swift.
 This just replaces some Swift dependencies and internals that are known to be slow with compiled/optimized versions.